 In this article, we’ll give you some simple tips to help you keep your oxygen equipment clean.

-Keep the Outside of Your Oxygen Equipment Clean
+Keep the Outside of Your Oxygen Machine Clean

-As with anything, the outside of your oxygen equipment can gather dust and dirt.
+As with anything, the outside of your oxygen machine can gather dust and dirt.
 Before you begin to clean the outside of your unit, be sure to unplug the machine from the wall.